 This course builds on the concepts introduced in PHAR 1101.
 This introductory experiential course provides foundational concepts and skills required in the provision of quality patient care.
 Students will be prepared for experiential rotations by learning about the pharmacist patient care process and other rotation related activities; be prepared to participate in health fairs aimed at serving the local community with the basic clinical skills which may include, but are not limited to immunizations, blood pressure, blood glucose; learn about principles of professional and ethical pharmacy practices; participate in face-to-face interviews; observe the role of inter-professional competencies in an experiential setting; and participate in reflection activities as part of the continuing professional development process.
 Discussion, observation, and patient care experiences will occur longitudinally during both the Fall and Spring semesters of the second professional year.
+This course is graded on a Pass/Fail basis.
 Credit will be awarded in the SPRING semester.